 The course will be held on-site over two afternoons on 25th and 26th of October 2022, tentatively 14:00 - 17:00.

-- Conceptual understanding of the concept of statistical power in research projects
+- Conceptual understanding of statistical power in research projects

 - Learning misconceptions and pitfalls